arp242/arp242.net/_posts/2016-10-26-i-dont-like-git-but-im-going-to-migrate-my-projects-to-it.markdown

 three times in the last few years:

 	# Do work
+	$ git checkout -b feature-branch
-	$ git ci -m 'Best code ever!'
+	$ git commit -m 'Best code ever!'
 	$ git push

+	# Okay, work here is done so let's check out master again.
+	$ git checkout master

 	# Go have dinner.
-Discover some error after dinner, fix it.
+Discover I forgot something after dinner, fix it.
 	# Let's just ammend that commit instead of making a new one!
-	$ git ci --amend
+	$ git commit --amend

-	# But wait, I forgot I already pushed >_<
+	# But wait, I forgot I switched back to master >_<

-`git push` will now refuse; you can `--force` and sometimes that’s okay, but sometimes it’s not, and it’s not so easy to undo the amend ([the solutions listed here][undo-amend] undo *everything*, not only the `--amend`).
+It’s not so easy to undo the amend ([the solutions listed here][undo-amend] undo *everything*, not only the `--amend`).

 Compare with `hg`: